How to Pass the Professional Cloud Network Engineer Exam17 Jul, 2019 4 minutes

 - Google Private Access and Google Private Service Access: learn the use cases

-- Interconnect, Peering, VPN — which of them can you have multiple tunnels and how high a bandwidth can you get?
+- Interconnect, Peering, VPN — on which of them can you have multiple tunnels and how high a bandwidth can you get?

 - VPC: Security Perimeter, Service Controls, Service Context